There are always very tiny problems in home theaters that we usually miss out on.

 Try to change its angles and see which angle is giving the best sound. you should read the manual of the speakers for this reference. they might have some tips for you to apply.

 Another solution can be to tweak the Codec settings of the receiver.
 Check which codec setting is the best suitable for it.

-Height speakers are very critical for Dolby Atmos, read my this review to know about the best Home theater in-ceilling speakers, few out of them are incridibles for Doby Atmos.
+Height speakers are very critical for Dolby Atmos, read my this review to know about the best Home theater in-ceiling speakers, a few of them are incredible for Doby Atmos.

 There are at least 4 causes of this problem.

 There are base dead areas almost in every home theater room.

 If you have placed a subwoofer somewhere in your room.
 Roam around the room and continuously observe where you experience this dead base in the room.
 If you experience these dead base areas.
 You have to install another subwoofer there.
 This will fill that dead area and you will experience more base out of your subwoofers.

 Again the position of your subwoofers matters a lot.
 The best area for the subwoofers will be at the front corners a little near the wall and the face of the subwoofers should be towards you. if you are not getting the desired base.
 Try to place it between the front speakers and near the wall.

 Don’t forget to set all other speakers in the received setting to “small”.

 If the problem is still there, I will recommend buying subwoofers that are compatible with HDMI cables.
 Don’t use RCA cables for this type of connection anymore.
 RCA cable is a thing of the past now.